dantegates/porter/README.md

   pre/post processing of model input/output respectively.
 If you have a serialized `sklearn` and/or `keras` objects and/or your model is on S3, classes in `porter.datascience` can help load these objects.
-3. Instantiate `porter.services.PredictionServiceConfig` with the appropriate arguments once for each model you would expose through the app.
+3. Instantiate classes, such as `porter.services.PredictionService`, with the appropriate arguments for each model you would expose through the app.
-4. Pass the config objects from 3. to the `add_serivce` method of your `ModelApp` instance.
+4. Pass the config service from 3. to the `add_serivce` method of your `ModelApp` instance.
 5. Call the `run` method of your `ModelApp` instance.
 Your model is now live!

 See this [example script](./examples/example.py) for an (almost functional) example.